 Saying this is optional may seem a bit strange but you will see that this popcorn has great buttery flavor without adding any.

-(Let's not kid ourselves though, adding butter will take this popcorn to another level of nirvana.)
+(Let's not kid ourselves though, adding this butter flavoring will take this popcorn to another level of nirvana.)

 Concerned about buying these ingredients?
 Don't be.
 This popcorn is so good that you'll blow through these ingredients in no time.